A History of the Kalmar Nyckel

 Under Dutch rule, however, the Swedes flourished as a semi-autonomous "Swedish Nation" governed by a court of presidents/judges whom the Swedes chose themselves.
 The Dutch Governor Stuyvesant even helped organize a few more expeditions to bring more Swedish immigrants.

 Five years later, when the English brought an end to New Netherlands, the Swedes and Finns yet again proved most willing to swear an oath of allegiance to yet another crown.
 Once more they were allowed to keep their land and independent court.
 When William Penn arrived to create Pennsylvania he did not confiscate land but he recognized the already established deeds and bought land from Swedish landowners to build Philadelphia.
-The Swedes and Finns quickly assimilated into the English culture, dropped not only their native tongue, but largely abandoned their Lutheranism.
+The Swedes and Finns quickly assimilated into the English culture.

 Although the sauna never took hold in America, the Finns of New Sweden were responsible for establishing one icon of America, the log cabin, which appeared in the new world for the first time in New Sweden.
 Their particular method of building with logs was not practised elsewhere in Europe, but it was so well suited to the early frontier that it was copied by pioneers from all ethnic groups.
 The Finn's practice of their burnbeating to clear forests was also very effective and also widely copied, and in only a few generations much of the wilderness of eastern America had disappeared.